 Green tea is synonymous with Japanese tea.
 It is the most consumed beverage in Japan, valued for its health and restorative properties.
-Drinking green tea 緑茶 is a custom that has been interwoven into Japanese culture, with almost every meal in Japan accompanied by a fresh brewed pot of green tea.
-It is the way of life and an embodiment of Japanese hospitality.
+Drinking green tea 緑茶 is a custom that has been interwoven into Japanese culture, with almost every meal in Japan accompanied by a freshly brewed pot of green tea.
+It is a way of life and an embodiment of Japanese hospitality.

 Before taking your next sip, let’s discuss the history of green tea, types of green tea, and the best way of drinking green tea for optimal health benefits.

 Green tea was first introduced in Japan by Japanese monks who studied Buddhism in China during the Nara and Heian era over a thousand years ago.
 It was first enjoyed exclusively by the religious classes of Japanese society, but spread to the royal and other elite classes as tea cultivation started in Japan.

 In the 12th century, a Zen priest named Myouan Eisai, wrote a book called Kissayojoki (喫茶養生記), in which he talked in detail about tea cultivation, green tea preparation, and how beneficial green tea is for health and long life.
 The success of his book led to the emergence of a shared tea culture in Japan, where all levels of Japanese society began to drink green tea and adopted it as a central part of their daily lives.